Direct Payments

 • treat your personal assistants properly according to employment law

-• enrol them in a pension scheme
+• enrol your employees in a pension scheme

 • plan for replacement support if your personal assistant is sick or leaves